Sodalite Properties, Facts and Photos

 What is Sodalite?

-Although sodalite is best known as a blue-coloured mineral, it also occurs in several other colours.
+Although sodalite is best known as a blue stone, it also occurs in several other colours.

-Blue sodalite often features white or orange-coloured inclusions, which are usually calcite or feldspar.
-The orange inclusion may also come from some type of staining or oxidation.
+The white, grey or orange markings are believed to come from impurities of calcite or feldspar.
+The orange could also be from some kind of staining or oxidation.

 While in transit, it caught the attention of the British, who had examined it by Scottish chemist Thomas Thomson.
 He subsequently named this new mineral sodalite to reflect its high sodium content.

-Sodalite remained relatively unknown until 1891, when huge deposits were discovered in Bancroft, Ontario.
-In 1893 several stones went on display at The World's Columbian exposition in Chicago.
+Sodalite remained relatively unknown until 1891 when huge deposits were discovered in Bancroft, Ontario .
+In 1893, sodalite was displayed at The World's Columbian Exposition in Chicago.

-It can also be found in smaller quantities in Greenland, Russia, Montana, India, Bolivia, Afghanistan, Namibia, Portugal, Romania, Burma, and Russia.
+Sodalite can also be found in smaller quantities in Greenland, Russia, Montana, India, Bolivia, Afghanistan, Namibia, Portugal, Romania, Burma and Russia.

-Although often reported to be a relatively new find, I have seen articles that state sodalite was being used thousands of years ago by ancient civilizations in South America.
+Although often reported to be a relatively new find, I have seen articles that state sodalite was being used thousands of years ago by ancient civilisations in South America.

 In the 1870s, a German geologist found blue beads along with quartz and obsidian arrowheads in the ruins of Tiahuanaco.
 This pre-Columbian city sits on Lake Titicaca in Bolivia.
 After being analysed, the beads were confirmed to be sodalite.